graceclaudia19/Tubes3_13520078_stima/README.md

 3. Run `npm install` on the command line
 4. Run `npm run start` on the command line

+Backend
+1. Navigate to `/src/backend` folder
+2. Run `go get .` to make sure all dependencies installed
+3. Run `go run main.go`
+4. **Recommended**: test the API using postman or thunder client on vscode extensions

 ## Project Status